top of page

 “…Everything that happens happens only once…there is nothing under the Sun that is not new!
 Being and novelty are synonymous.”

-• The Red Sea parting,
+• The Red Sea parting.

 Of course, these are just the stories that made the nightly news.
 Every day, all around the world, people are attesting to ‘miracles’, most not camera ready.
-But what are we post-Enlightenment science aficionados to make of these alleged ‘events’?
+But what are we post-Enlightenment science aficionados to make of these alleged events?

 • A bunch of people lying to make an ideological point?

-• A symptom of some sort of mass hallucination?
+• Symptoms of mass hallucination?

-Or perhaps you believe that the Bible’s accounts of miracles are meant to be understood metaphorically: “It was as if the food supply had multiplied; it was as though Jesus’s floated atop the waves, unencumbered by any sort of vestigial vessel.”
+If not, you may believe that the Bible’s miracle stories are meant to be understood metaphorically: “It was as if the food supply had increased; it was as though Jesus had walked on water.”
+If you are a non-believer, the objective impossibility of most reported miracles may contribute to your skepticism.

-On the other hand, if you are a non-believer, the objective impossibility of most reported miracles may contribute to your skepticism.
-Or you may accept the validity of at least some so-called ‘miracles’, but you may chock them up to non-miraculous causes:
+Finally, you may accept the validity of at least some so-called ‘miracles’, but you may chock them up to non-miraculous causes:

-• The parting of the Red Sea was caused by a strong wind,
+• The parting of the Red Sea was caused by a strong wind.

-• The apparitions at Fatima were an optical illusion,
+• The apparitions at Fatima were an optical illusion.

 But what if I were to tell you that all of these explanations are wrong…on both sides?